-It’s easy to forget about nutrition when you’re dealing with an affair.
-You might forget to eat, or find yourself grabbing quick and easy junk food.
+It’s easy to forget about nutrition when you’re coping with infidelity.
+You might forget to eat or find yourself grabbing quick and easy junk food.

-The stress of dealing with infidelity takes a toll on your body, and eating unhealthy food adds to the stress and makes you feel even worse.
+The stress of how to handle a cheating husband in marriage takes a toll on your body, and eating unhealthy food adds to the stress and makes you feel even worse.

-Exercise is a powerful mood booster, and is also a healthy way to work out aggression or frustration at your husband without breaking your favorite crockery.
+Exercise is a powerful mood booster and a healthy way to work out aggression or frustration at your husband without breaking your favorite crockery.

 Hit the gym, or take an exercise class.
-Head out for a walk or jog – the fresh air will help clear your head while the physical movement will bolster your mood and reduce your stress.
+Head out for a walk or jog – the fresh air will help clear your head, while the physical movement will bolster your mood and reduce stress.

 Get a good night’s sleep